seungrokj/ai_sprint_paris/hackathon_guides/2_perf_accuracy_measurement/README.md

 ```

-## After vllm installation, attach an other terminal to the running container
+## After vllm installation, attach an other terminal to the running container (1st terminal: server, 2nd terminal: client)

 We recommend you to use multiple terminals (or termux, or equivalent) `ssh`ed into your MI300 VM.